Carl Lawson (sprinter): Idaho State University

-Outdoors on 3 April, Lawson ran a 9.4 100 yards time to set a school record despite running into a headwind.
+During an outdoor meet on 3 April, Lawson ran a 9.4 100 yards time to set a school record despite running into a headwind.
 The mark also tied the Big Sky Conference record.
 At the 1971 Big Sky Conference outdoor championships, Lawson won his 100 yards heat and then broke the conference record in the finals, running 9.3 seconds – the fastest time ever run in Montana.
 He also broke the conference 220 yards record, running 20.6 seconds.
 At the 1971 USA–USSR Track and Field Dual Meet Series, Lawson teamed with Alfred Daley, Don Quarrie, and Lennox Miller to form a Jamaican "World All-Stars" team that beat both the U.S. and USSR to win the 4 × 100 m relay.

 Lawson won the 1971 Jamaican Athletics Championships in the 200 m.
 At the 1971 Central American and Caribbean Championships, Lawson finished 4th in the 200 metres and won the 4 × 100 m gold medal, setting a championship record of 39.2 seconds.
 He advanced to the 200 m finals at the 1971 Pan American Games, where he finished 5th.
 In the 4 × 100 m finals, Lawson won another gold medal running second leg for the Jamaican team.

 1972 Olympics

-Lawson was called a probable favorite for the 1972 Jamaican Olympic team.
+Lawson was considered a probable favorite to make the 1972 Jamaican Olympic team.
 He traveled to California to compete at the Modesto Relays in a bid to increase his chance for Olympic selection.
 Lawson repeated as the 1972 Big Sky Champion in the 100 and 220 yards but failed to make either final at the 1972 NCAA Division I Outdoor Track and Field Championships.
 He finished runner-up in the 100 m at the 1972 Jamaican Olympic trials behind Errol Stewart, and was selected to the nation's Olympic 100 m and 4 × 100 m teams.
 As late as the day before the Olympic 100 m heats, he was expected to compete.
-However, he had appendicitis and had to receive an emergency appendectomy the night before his heat, and Lawson ultimately did not start any Olympic races due to illness.
+But that night, he developed appendicitis and had to receive an emergency appendectomy the night before his heat.
+Lawson ultimately did not participate in any Olympic races.

 Lawson had begun to feel stomach pains five to six days earlier, but it was alleged that athletes and officials prevented him from seeing the team doctor.
-Doctors said that the delay in seeking aid could have caused Lawson's death.
 Even after his hospital visit, the team doctor informed the press that Lawson could still run.
 As Don Quarrie was also unavailable and Errol Stewart had a rheumatic fever, Jamaica was unable to field a 4 × 100 m team at the Games.